-More recently, Willner's group reported similar pH-stimulated shape-memory DNA hydrogels based on both dimer i-motif structures and intramolecular i-motif structures.^[12a] The two functioned gels consist of cytosine-rich sequence corresponding to the i-motif structure and self-complementary double-helix, as respectively illustrated in Figure 8t and Figure 8d.
+More recently, Willner and co-workers reported similar pHstimulated shape-memory DNA hydrogels based on both dimer i-motif structures and intramolecular i-motif structures.^[12a] The two functioned gels consist of cytosine-rich sequence corresponding to the i-motif structure and self-complementary double-helix, as respectively illustrated in Figure 8c,d.
 In the cooperative cross-link, i-motif change acts as a sensitive factor response to external condition, and the self-complementary duplex is "memory-code" to regenerate original structure.
 The differences between the two pH-sensitive hydrogels are the position of linker and DNA sequence.